ifmo-ctd-2012-networks/labs/GeorgeAgapov/spec/jitterbug.md

 ## Decision function

 In algo's description we widely used term "decision function".
-It\'s basically a function with following properties:
+It's basically a function with following properties:

  * decisionFunction :: Data -> Data -> Bool
  * returns true, if first data should be taken as a base for continuing message sequence or false otherwise